antfu/talks/2024-10-19/src/slides.md

 [click] If you can't find an existing tool that meets your expectations or if the existing tools don't fit your needs but could be a general solution, congratulations!
 You may have a viable idea.
 At this point, you can start implementing your own tool by first creating an MVP (Minimum Viable Product) to validate the feasibility of your idea.
 When designing, keep in mind the idea of decoupling interfaces for future extensibility.

-[click] The key to avoiding the yak shaving trap is "to get back in time".
-You don't need to make it perfect; it just needs to meet your current needs.
+[click] The key to avoiding the yak shaving trap is "to get back in time". [click] You don't need to make it perfect; it just needs to meet your current needs.
 The important thing is to return to your main task in a timely manner.
 You can refine the details of the tool later.

 [click] Assuming we have completed our main task and have some extra time, if you are still interested in the tool, you can extract it into a separate library, write brief documentation explaining your motivation for creating the tool, and then open-source the repository.